samsarahq/samsara-js/docs/DefaultApi.md

 # **getFleetTrips**
 > TripResponse getFleetTrips(accessToken, tripsParam)

+/fleet/trips

+Get historical trips data for specified vehicle.
 This method returns a set of historical trips data for the specified vehicle in the specified time range.

 ### Example
 ```javascript